Explanation of the terms, words and phrases we all use

 Laminin – a group of large protein (150 kDa) cell culture growth in mammalian bodies and as growth support for human embryonic stem cells, induced pluripotent stem cells and primary cell growth.

 Leachables – Chemical compounds, typically a subset of extractables, that migrate into a drug formulation from any product contact material (including elastomeric, plastic, glass, stainless steel, or coating components) as a result of direct contact under normal process conditions or accelerated storage conditions.
 These are likely to be found in the final drug product.

-Luer-Lok - a standardized system of small-scale fluid fittings used for making leak-free connections between a male-taper fitting and its mating female part on medical and laboratory instruments, Named after the 19th-century German medical instrument maker Hermann Wülfing Luer and now defined in the ISO 594 standard.
+Luer-Lock or Luer-Lok or Luer-Slip - a standardized system of small-scale fluid fittings used for making leak-free connections between a male-taper fitting and its mating female part on medical and laboratory instruments.

 Macro pore size - are ranging between 10-500 µm in diameter.

 Magnetic-Stirrer-Table - MST based on excitation or 2, 4 or more permanent magnets rotating around an axle driven by a motor.